PGCHM/job_bias_detector/README.md

  - Added helpful usage examples in the help text

 #### 3.1.
 Analyze single job description
+The command below not only generates analysis in the standard output console, but also in the analysis report logs, by default, `bias_analysis_reports/job_analysis_report_[i].txt` file.
 ```
 !python job_bias_detector_args.py "We need a young, energetic salesperson who can work long hours!"
 ```